 A scholarship will affect your other student aid because all your student aid together can't be more than your cost of attendance at your college or career school.
-Let your school know if you've been awarded a scholarship so that the financial aid office can graduate students with financial need, allowing them to earn money to help pay education expenses.
-The program encourages community service work and work related to the student's course of study.
-These work-study programs:
+Let your school know if you've been awarded a scholarship so that the financial aid office can subtract that amount from your cost of attendance (and from certain other aid, such as loans, that you might have been offered).
+Then, any amount left can be covered by other financial aid for which you're eligible.